-For the better part of the last three decades, investors have had a next-big-thing technology or innovation to captivate their attention, and their money.
-Over the last two-plus years, the evolution of artificial intelligence (AI) has been Wall Street's hottest trend.
+For more than three decades, investors have consistently had a next-big-thing technology or trend to captivate their attention and wallets.
+For instance, artificial intelligence (AI) has been a driving force for Wall Street's major stock indexes for almost three years.

 Register for Free